Jeff Carlson (ice hockey)

 Jeffery Lee Carlson (born July 20, 1953) is a former professional American ice hockey forward.

 Career

 Carlson is best known for his role in the movie Slap Shot as one of the Hanson Brothers.
-Carlson also played in the World Hockey Association with the Minnesota Fighting Saints.
-He played nine professional seasons.
-As of 2025 Carlson is a Chief Executive Officer at MetaVista3D, and a director at Future Tech Now Corporation.
+Carlson also played in the World Hockey Association with the Minnesota Fighting Saints along with stints in several other professional leagues, including the International Hockey League’s Muskegon Mohawks.
+In total, he played nine seasons of professional hockey.As of 2025 Carlson is a Chief Executive Officer at MetaVista3D, and a director at Future Tech Now Corporation.